Spine apparatus: Plasticity

 The spine apparatus' ability to release calcium into the cytosol is thought to contribute to the development of synaptic plasticity.
 This was first shown in an experiment using synaptopodin(SP)-deficient mice, which do not show a spine apparatus in dendritic spines.
 These SP-deficient mice showed a decrease in long-term potentiation (LTP).
 Furthermore, LTP1 (short-term plasticity which requires post-translational protein modifications, but is protein synthesis independent), LTP2 (slowly decaying plasticity which is protein synthesis-dependent but does not require gene transcription modifications), and LTP3 (long-lasting LTP that is translation- and transcription-dependent) were decreased as a result of the absence of the spine apparatus.

 Further studies have shown that altered expression and distribution of RyRs, IP3Rs, and L-type voltage-dependent calcium channels (L-VDCCs) can decrease LTP1, LTP2, and LTP3.
 This observation, combined with the observation that SP-deficient mice have decreased LTP, suggests the proper expression and distribution of calcium channels within the spine apparatus is required for controlling synaptic plasticity.
 Moreover, the spine apparatus is critical for maintaining the cytosolic calcium levels which are central to the formation of synaptic plasticity.

 SP-deficient mice also exhibited behavioral changes, including decreased horizontal locomotor activity, decreased anxiety, and a decreased ability to acquire LTP3-related spatial memory, as shown in a radial arm maze.
 The decreased locomotor activity and decreased spatial learning suggest the spine apparatus' role in inducing cerebellar LTP, in addition to hippocampal LTP.
 The exact mechanisms of these deficiencies are not fully understood.
 These behavioral modifications are thought to be epiphenomena of the absence of a spine apparatus and the changes in cytosolic calcium control mechanisms typically provided by the spine apparatus.

 Synaptopodin, a protein that binds actin and α-actinin-2, is closely associated with the spine apparatus.
 Although SP-deficient mature mice both lack the spine apparatus and display impaired LTP, the relationship between SP, the spine apparatus, and plasticity is complicated by the following three findings: (1) In addition to being associated with the spine apparatus, SP is also located in the cisternal organelle, which is structurally similar to the spine apparatus.
 (2) The spine apparatus is generally found in mushroom spines of mature neurons, but ample levels of SP and expression of LTP have been detected in juvenile rats just 15 days old.
 (3) Unlike SP, the spine apparatus has not been found in cultured neurons.
-These findings have led some to the conclusion that the spine apparatus is implicated in plasticity only because this organelle is associated with SP.

 Direct evidence for an essential function of the spine apparatus in mGluR-dependent long-term depression (LTD) has been provided by comparing plasticity of synapses on spines with or without spine apparatus.
 In this study, only synapses associated with sER displayed this form of depression.
-Blocking IP3-mediated Ca^{2+} release blocked synaptic depression, indicating a causal role of the spine apparatus in the induction of mGluR-dependent LTD.
+Blocking IP_{3}-mediated Ca^{2+} release blocked synaptic depression, indicating a causal role of the spine apparatus in the induction of mGluR-dependent LTD.